Diffolio: A Diffusion Model for Multivariate Probabilistic Financial Time-Series Forecasting and Portfolio Construction: Backgrounds

 \subsection{Denoising Diffusion Implicit Models (DDIM)}

 While DDPMs yield high-quality samples, the reverse process requires $T$ sequential denoising steps, which can be computationally intensive.
 Denoising diffusion implicit models (DDIM) \cite{song2020denoising} accelerate the sampling process by defining a non-Markovian generative process that shares the same training objective as DDPM but allows for sampling using fewer steps.
+During inference, DDIM first estimates the original data $\mathbf{x}^0$ from the noisy input $\mathbf{x}^\tau$ using the trained denoising network $\boldsymbol{\epsilon}_{\theta}$ as